Francis Molo: 2016

-On 8 May, Molo started at prop in the Cook Islands 30–20 win over Lebanon.
+On 8 May 2016, Molo started at prop in the Cook Islands 30–20 win over Lebanon.

 In July, while playing for the Devils, Molo received a three-game suspension for a shoulder charge against the Sunshine Coast Falcons.
 A brawl broke out following the tackle, with Sunshine Coast players reportedly calling Molo a "killer".
 Two Sunshine Coast players were also suspended, for attacking Molo.
 It came after being suspended three weeks earlier for a similar incident.

-2017
+North Queensland Cowboys (2018-2021)

-On 20 July, Molo was released from his contract with the Brisbane club and joined the Townsville Blackhawks mid-season.
+On 20 July 2017, Molo was released from his contract with the Brisbane club and joined the Townsville Blackhawks mid-season.
 On 24 October, Molo signed a one-year deal with the North Queensland Cowboys after training with their first grade squad while playing for the Blackhawks.

-2018

 In Round 11 of the 2018 NRL season, Molo made his debut for North Queensland in their 20-19 loss to South Sydney.
 It was his first NRL game in almost three years.
-On 28 June, he re-signed with the North Queensland club for two more seasons.

-Molo played the majority of the 2018 season with the Townsville Blackhawks, registering seven NRL games in his first season with North Queensland.
+On 28 June, he re-signed with the North Queensland club for two more seasons.Molo played the majority of the 2018 season with the Townsville Blackhawks, registering seven NRL games in his first season with North Queensland.

-2019

 Molo enjoyed a breakout season in 2019, coming off the bench in all 24 of the Cowboys' games.
 In Round 13, he scored his first NRL try in North Queensland's 20–22 loss to the Manly-Warringah Sea Eagles.
 On 18 September, he won the Cowboys' 2019 Coach's Award at the club's presentation night.
 On 2 October, Molo was nominated for Dally M Interchange Player of the Year at the 2019 Dally M Awards.

-2020

-On 31 July, Molo re-signed with the North Queensland club until the end of the 2021 season.
+On 31 July 2020, Molo re-signed with the North Queensland Cowboys until the end of the 2021 season.
 In Round 4, he started for the first time at in a 16–26 loss to the Cronulla-Sutherland Sharks.
 In Round 13, he played his 50th NRL game in a 10–30 loss to the Gold Coast Titans.

-For the second consecutive season, he played every game for North Queensland, starting 11 of them and scoring three tries.
+For the second consecutive season, he played every game for North Queensland, starting eleven of them and scoring three tries.

-2021

-On 16 March, Molo signed with the St. George Illawarra Dragons on a three-year deal commencing from the 2022 NRL season.
+St. George Illawarra Dragons (2022-2024)

-2022

-During the Anzac Day Cup which happens every year on Anzac Day.
-With the rivalry of the St. George Illawarra Dragons and the Sydney Roosters.
-Molo scored his first try for the Red V in the 11th Minute with the Saints winning 14-12 for the First time since 2018.

-Molo played a total of 21 games for the club in the 2022 NRL season which saw them finish 10th on the table and miss the finals.
+On 16 March 2021, Molo signed with the St. George Illawarra Dragons on a three-year deal commencing from the 2022 NRL season.
+During the annual Anzac Day Cup between the St. George Illawarra Dragons and the Sydney Roosters on 25 April 2022, Molo scored his first try for the Red V in the 11th Minute with the Saints winning 14-12 for the first time since 2018.
+Molo played a total of twenty-one games for the club in the 2022 NRL season which saw them finish 10th on the table and miss the finals.